google/earthengine-community/tutorials/extract-raster-values-for-points/index.md

 ### Weighted vs unweighted region reduction

-A region used for calculation of zonal statistics often bisect pixels along its edge.
+A region used for calculation of zonal statistics often bisects multiple pixels.
 Should partial pixels be included in zonal statistics?
 Earth Engine lets you decide by allowing you to define a reducer as either weighted or unweighted (or you can provide per-pixel weight specification as an image band).
 A **weighted** reducer will include partial